Sign in

 SUNJ ENERGY supply professional and honest service.

-Running the above battery in parrallel with the mAh LiPo won't work, right?
+Would running the aforementioned battery in parallel with the mAh LiPo be viable?

 EDIT:

-How long are the peak pulses of mA current use on the Electron 2G?
+What is the duration of the peak pulses at mA current use on the Electron 2G?

 Michael

-I will have a look at the SARA-R410M when it is available for purchase @rickkas7
+I will check out the SARA-R410M when it becomes available for purchase @rickkas7.

-Until then&#; Is it possible to use this battery:
+In the meantime, is it feasible to use this battery:

 https://uk.rs-online.com/web/p/speciality-size-batteries//?sra=pstk